michaelfeigen/pyside2/README.md

 ### Installation

 After installing Python, go to the directory in which you downloaded the project.
-For example, if your directory is called farmDeployer:
+For example, if your directory is called pyside2:
 ```
-cd farmDeployer
+cd pyside2
 ```
 Run the following command to install PySide2:
 ```